woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 ## `runs_on`

 Workflows that should run even on failure should set the `runs_on` tag.
 See [here](./25-workflows.md#flow-control) for an example.

-## `entrypoint`

-Allows you to specify the entrypoint for Docker and Kubernetes.
-Note that this must include the full command as list, including arguments (e.g. `["/bin/sh", "-c"]`).

 ## Privileged mode